Experience You Can Count On

 Facing family violence charges can make a defendant’s future seem bleak.
 A Midland defense lawyer like Attorney Tommy Hull is there to provide the kind of hope that comes from having a lawyer who listens to you, believes in you and fights for you.
 Call Tommy W. Hull PC today at (432) 223-0044 or contact him online to set up a free consultation.

-Family Violence Defense Strategies in Texas
+Effective Defense Strategies for Domestic Violence Cases in Texas

 Family violence cases can often be one word’s person against the other.
 It’s the prosecution who must prove guilt.
 That means unless there is some type of photographic evidence or a police report that took place in the immediate aftermath of the alleged incident, the prosecution will face a difficult challenge.
 It’s the job of the defense attorney to remind the jury that guilt must be proven beyond a reasonable doubt.